numpy/numpy/doc/source/reference/swig.testing.rst

 Testing Organization
 --------------------

-There are three indepedent testing frameworks supported, for one-, two-, and three-dimensional arrays respectively.
+There are three independent testing frameworks supported, for one-, two-, and three-dimensional arrays respectively.
 For one-dimensional arrays, there are two C++ files, a header and a source, named::